 Obstructive sleep apnea (OSA) is a disorder characterized by obstructive apneas and hypopneas due to repetitive collapse of the upper airway during sleep.
-Untreated OSA has many potential consequences and adverse clinical associations, including excessive daytime sleepiness, impaired daytime function, metabolic dysfunction, and an increased risk of cardiovascular disease and mortality.2 Positive airway pressure (PAP) therapy is the mainstay of therapy for adults with OSA, however, the general effectiveness of continuous PAP therapy is dependent on patient acceptance of and adherence to the treatment.
+Untreated OSA has many potential consequences and adverse clinical associations, including excessive daytime sleepiness, impaired daytime function, metabolic dysfunction, and an increased risk of cardiovascular disease and mortality.2 Positive airway pressure therapy is the mainstay of therapy for adults with OSA, however, the general effectiveness of continuous PAP therapy is dependent on patient acceptance of and adherence to the treatment.
 Alternative treatments to PAP therapy include custom-made oral appliance therapy and various upper airway surgeries.

-Hypoglossal nerve stimulation is proposed as a treatment strategy for select patients with moderate to severe OSA, who have failed CPAP, a BMI \leq 32 kg/m2, and no unfavorable collapse on drug-induced sleep endoscopy.
-Not all adult patients are candidates for UAS (upper airway stimulation) therapy and appropriate polysomnographic, age, BMI and objective upper airway evaluation measures are required for proper patient selection.
-He only FDA approved device (Inspire® Upper Airway Stimulation device) consists of implantable pulse generator (IPG), stimulation lead and sensing lead, and external components (i.e., physician and patient programmer).
+Hypoglossal nerve stimulation is proposed as a treatment strategy for select patients with moderate to severe OSA, who have failed CPAP, a BMI < 32 kg/m2, and no unfavorable collapse on drug-induced sleep endoscopy.
+At this time, the only FDA approved device (Inspire® Upper Airway Stimulation device) consists of implantable pulse generator (IPG), stimulation lead and sensing lead, and external components (i.e., physician and patient programmer).
 The IPG detects respiratory effort and maintains airway patency with mild stimulation of the hypoglossal nerve during inspiration.
-The physician can configure the stimulation settings using the external physician programmer.
-The patient-operated sleep remote allows the patient to turn therapy on prior to going to sleep and turn therapy off upon waking up.
-It also provides the ability to pause therapy and adjust stimulation amplitude within physician defined limits that are within the therapeutic range of treatment.
+The physician is able to configure the stimulation settings using the external physician programmer.
+The patient sleep remote allows the patient to turn therapy on before they go to sleep and to turn therapy off when they wake up.
+It also provides the ability to pause therapy and adjust stimulation amplitude within physician defined limits that are within the therapeutic range of treatment.4

-A meta-analysis of uncontrolled studies of upper airway stimulation therapy showed 50 to 57% reductions in AHI, 48 to 52% reductions in oxygen desaturation index, and significant improvements in sleepiness and quality of life at 3 and 12 months.
-The largest individual study of 126 highly selected patients showed major improvements in polysomnography parameters in about two-thirds of patients, improvement in subjective measures of sleepiness, and high adherence (84 percent).
-These benefits were maintained at five years postoperatively.
-A pooled analysis of all available patient-level data from the 4 published studies using a single type of hypoglossal nerve stimulator (Inspire II) for OSA reported that hypoglossal nerve stimulation appeared to demonstrate clinically significant improvements in objective measures of OSA severity and subjective measures of daytime sleepiness and sleep-related quality of life in CPAPintolerant patients with moderate to severe OSA.
-They noted further that younger and heavier adults tended to have less improvement in disease.
-12
+A meta-analysis of uncontrolled studies of upper airway stimulation therapy showed 50 to 57 percent reductions in AHI, 48 to 52 percent reductions in oxygen desaturation index, and significant improvements in sleepiness and quality of life at 3 to 12 months9.
+The largest individual study of 126 highly selected patients showed major improvements in polysomnography parameters in about two-thirds of patients, improvement in subjective measures of sleepiness, and high adherence (84 percent)1.
+These benefits were maintained at five years postoperatively10.
+A pooled analysis of all available patient-level data from the 4 published studies using a single type of hypoglossal nerve stimulator (Inspire II) for OSA reported that hypoglossal nerve stimulation appeared to demonstrate clinically significant improvements in objective measures of OSA severity and subjective measures of daytime sleepiness and sleep-related quality of life in CPAP-intolerant patients with moderate to severe OSA.
+They noted further that younger and heavier adults tended to have less improvement in disease 12

-The ADHERE (Adherence and Outcome of Upper Airway Stimulation for OSA International Registry) registry was created to collect demographic, surgical outcome, complications, quality of life and patient-reported outcomes undergoing treatment with upper airway stimulation (UAS) in the U.S. and Europe.
+The ADHERE (Adherence and Outcome of Upper Airway Stimulation for OSA International Registry) registry created to collect demographic, surgical outcome, complications, quality of life and patient-reported outcomes undergoing treatment with UAS in the U.S. and Europe.
 The post-approval registry reported median AHI was reduced from 34 to 7 events, median Epworth sleepiness scale reduced from 12 to 7 from baseline to final visit at 12-month post-implant.
 In post hoc analyses, for each 1-year increase in age, there was a 4% increase in odds of treatment success.
 For each 1-unit increase in body mass index (BMI), there was 9% reduced odds of treatment success.
 In the multivariable model, age persisted in serving as statistically significant predictor of treatment success.
 The authors concluded, UAS is an effective treatment option with high patient satisfaction and low adverse events.
 Increasing age and reduced BMI are predictors of treatment response.
 11